 Here’s are the Top 5 Most Important Cryptocurrencies Other Than Bitcoin

 Litecoin is a peer-to-peer cryptocurrency and open source software project released under the MIT/X11 license.
-Creation and transfer of coins are based on an open source cryptographic protocol and is not managed by any central authority.
+The creation and transfer of coins are based on an open-source cryptographic protocol and is not managed by any central authority.
 While inspired by, and in most regards technically nearly identical to Bitcoin (BTC), Litecoin has some minor technical differences compared to Bitcoin and other major cryptocurrencies.
-Litecoin also has almost zero payment cost.
+Litecoin also has almost zero payment costs.

 Litecoin was released via an open-source client on GitHub on October 7, 2011, by Charlie Lee, a former Google employee.
 The Litecoin network went live on October 13, 2011.
-It was a fork of the Bitcoin Core client, differing primarily by having a decreased block generation time (2.5 minutes), increased maximum number of coins, the different hashing algorithm (scrypt, instead of SHA-256), and a slightly modified GUI.
+It was a fork of the Bitcoin Core client, differing primarily by having a decreased block generation time (2.5 minutes), an increased maximum number of coins, a different hashing algorithm (script, instead of SHA-256), and a slightly modified GUI.

 Zcash payments are published on a public blockchain, but users are able to use an optional privacy feature to conceal the sender, recipient, and amount being transacted.
 Like Bitcoin, Zcash has a fixed total supply of 21 million units.
 In the first 4 years, 20% of the coins created in that period are allocated to a “founders’ reward” shared between investors, developers, and a non-profit foundation.